collective-soundworks/soundworks/README.md

 ##### ServerPerformance

-The `ServerPerformance` module extends the `ServerModule` base class and constitutes a basis on which to build a performance on the client side.
+The `ServerPerformance` module extends the `ServerModule` base class and constitutes a basis on which to build a performance on the server side.

 ###### Methods

 - `constructor(options:Object = {})`
   The `constructor` accepts the following `options`:
-  - `name:String`, name of the module
+  - `name:String`, name of the module.
 - `connect(client:ServerClient)`
   The `connect` method extends the `ServerModule`’s `connect` method.
 It adds the client `client` to the array `this.clients` when it receives the WebSocket message `'performance:start'`, and removes it from that array when it receives the WebSocket message `'performance:done'`.
 - `disconnect(client:ServerClient)`